Future of PC game? What is it? What should we expect?

 And like the PS4 controller, Valve has also added motion detection as a gyroscope for extra versatility.
 “We’ve found a lot of our hardcore FPS players are starting to map that to mouse input,” says Walker.
 “The gyro feeds mouse input in, and the right pad generates mouse input as well, and the controller synthesizes those two data before it sends them to the game.
 So with something like Counter-Strike, where you care about him a lot, you use your right pad for large-scale movement, turns, etc., fine, and your gyroscope for the first purpose on top of that.
 This was not something we expected, it’s not what the design was for, but they’re finding that mix of large scale and stunning movement is working for them”.

-There remain some fundamental issues with the systems, however.
+However, some fundamental issues remain with the systems.
 Currently, only a minority of games on Steam support SteamOS (around 1,000 apparently), so a lot of titles won’t run on Steam Machine – though Valve is adding dozens every week – and plenty aren’t configured for the controller, which means you’ll need to do some configuration or hope you can download a template from the community.
 You also don’t get the array of entertainment apps you do on the consoles, including Netflix, iPlayer, and YouTube.
 They’re all, no doubt, available via the built-in browser, but that’s a bit of a faff and nowhere near as accessible as the native application.

 For now, the machines look beautiful, and they work well.
 The UI is functional and intuitive, and the controller is fascinating.
 But is this the living room PC to end all living room PCs?
 If the target market is current Steam users (and there are 125 million of them) who want a way to play their games on the living room sofa, those may or may not buy a Steam Machine rather than a cheaper small-form computer that they can update easily steam Link would let them stream their PC games to their TV over a LAN, with smooth 1080p 60fps visuals.
 If those possibilities cover a majority of PC gamers, then who else is Steam Machine for?
 If the system is not a console killer, it’s unclear who will adopt it.